 - 2004-2005 (effective February 1, 2004)

 - 2001-2002 (effective May 1, 2001)

 - 1999-2000 (effective January 1, 1999)

 - 1995 (effective January 9, 1995)

 The Registrar’s Office maintains student academic records, evaluates transfer and external credit, provides academic advising and class registration for the nursing program, monitors student attendance, issues official college transcripts, certifies enrollment and degree verification, publishes class schedules, assigns classroom space for courses and meetings, updates student information including name and address changes, archives college catalogs, and acts as the college’s FERPA compliance officer.

 Documents from the Registrar

 The Registrar at Platt college is available via email and telephone.
-During COVID, transcripts may be ordered online, via mail, or fax.
+Transcripts may be ordered in person, online, via mail, or fax.
 For more information on how to safely obtain timely records, please email the registrar's office at [email protected]